 Describe the difference between stochastic and deterministic analysis.
 Explain the purpose and nature of statistical sampling.
 Distinguish between the concepts of mean, median and mode, and discuss the drawbacks of each as a descriptive statistic.
 Calculate the mean, median and mode of a given sample of data.
 Calculate the standard deviation of a given sample of data.
 Explain, with examples, the role of probability and statistics in IT.
 Perform a statistical analysis of a system's performance.
-Analyze a statistical analysis of a system's performance and recommend ways to improve performance.
+Analyze a statistical analysis of a system's performance.
 Randomness, finite probability space, probability measure, events.
 Conditional probability, independence, Bayes' theorem Integer random variables, expectation Formulation of hypotheses: null and alternate hypothesis.
 Parametric and non-parametric tests and their applicability.
-Criteria for acceptance of hypotheses, significance levels. t-test, z-test, Chi-square test, and their applicability Correlation coefficients.
+Criteria for acceptance of hypotheses, significance levels. t-test, chi-square test, and their applicability Correlation coefficients.
 Linear and nonlinear regression models.
 Stochastic versus deterministic analysis.
 Purpose and nature of sampling, its uses and applications.
 Mean, median, mode, variance, standard deviation.